Fighting is scary, it really is.

 - The fear of fight when you go for the spar first time in your life

-- First time you compete in any fighting competition
+- The first time you compete in any fighting competition

 - You get injured in the competition for the first time